 While meeting other people, you will realize that they are just an ordinary person from their countries.
 Working hard and save money.
 The advantage is that their currencies can make a long way in Southeast Asia.

 It’s not about staying in expensive hotels, having a swimming pool outside of your room or eating at nice restaurants.
 The important thing is what did you learn on your travels?
+Why travel is important?

 3. It’s okay if you can’t travel to first world countries